LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

-(i) An important motivation for Transient is performance but our experiment provides evidence that performance issues, which stem from the design of Transient, have a negative effect on the effectiveness of blame.
+(i) An important motivation for Transient is performance but our experiment provides evidence that performance issues, which stem from the design of Transient, negatively impact the effectiveness of blame.

-(ii) Theory claims that natural blame is more accurate than transient blame but our experiment provides evidence for the opposite;
+(ii) Theory claims that Natural blame is more accurate than Transient blame but our experiment provides evidence for the opposite;
+ll: TODO is "the opposite" the right phrasing?
+It seems more accurate to say evidence that doesn't support the prediction.

 Thus our results point to two directions for further research in gradual
 typing: